 He is married to Maria Maragoudakis-Gregoriou and their 15 year old triplets all attend ACS Athens.

-Artie Gyftopoulos is a Senior Vice President and Executive Officer of the Office of the President of Atlantic Bank.
-Atlantic bank, until 2007, was a subsidiary of the National Bank of Greece.
+Artie Gyftopoulos is a Financial Consultant.
+Previously, Mr. Gyftopoulos was a Senior Vice President and Executive Officer of the Office of the President of Atlantic Bank, a division of New York Community Bank (NYCB).
+Atlantic Bank, until 2007, was a subsidiary of the National Bank of Greece.

-Mr. Gyftopoulos joined Atlantic Bank in 1987 and has over 30 years of experience in the commercial banking industry.
+Mr. Gyftopoulos has over 30 years of experience in the commercial banking industry.
 He has a Bachelor of Science degree in Business Administration from Boston University having concentrated in International Management.

 CAPT Ketter serves in the U.S. Navy and works at the U.S. Embassy in Athens.
 Tim grew up in the State of Nebraska and graduated from Scotus Central Catholic High School in 1989.
 He is a qualified Naval Flight Officer and spent 15 years flying Navy aircraft around the globe, and for the last 11 years has served in Belgium, the Republic of Korea, the Russian Federation, and now in Greece.
 Tim has over 26 years of experience of leading complex organizations, providing mentoring and leadership training to junior officers and enlisted sailors, and working as a military diplomat.
 In 1993, CAPT Ketter graduated from Boston University with a B.A. in International Relations and Russian History.
 Tim has earned a M.A. in National Security and Strategic Studies from U.S. Naval War College in 2003, and completed an M.B.A. degree at San Diego State University in 2005.
 He is married to Elisa Ketter for the last 18 years, and they have a daughter who is in 9th grade at the ACS Academy.